 Danger from incorrect operation and work that is not carried out properly.
-This can result in serious personal injury and damage to property.

-- All the work and functions described in this document must only be carried out by technically trained and qualified personnel. - Read and understand this document in full. - Read and understand all safety rules and user documentation for this device and all system components.
+- ▶ All the work and functions described in this document must only be carried out by technically trained and qualified personnel. - ▶ Read and understand this document in full. - ► Read and understand all safety rules and user documentation for this device and all system components.